 5.4 Is there adequate separation of duties where required and are staff with these duties adequately trained to discharge their responsibilities in that regard?
 Yes/ No Duties are segregated as far as is reasonably practicable given the size of GCRB.
 GCRB's banking administration is performed by SFC staff and is subject to SFC protocols underpinned by a Service Agreement.
 GCRB is supported by City of Glasgow College in respect of financial payments and receipts.
 This provides an additional level of control, and segregation of duties, to complement the internal procedures of GCRB.
-Where appropriate, GCRB will use the expertise within one of the colleges, or external advisors, as appropriate.
+Where appropriate, GCRB uses the expertise within one of the colleges, or external advisors, as appropriate.
 The arrangements in respect of the segregation of duties are set out in the financial procedures.
 This should apply to activities such as authorising and processing payments and receipts or awarding grants.
 There may be concerns (e.g. within small units) where the rules on separation of duties cannot practically be achieved.
 In such circumstances the response should relate to whether the local arrangements (e.g. compensating controls) agreed with Finance are working satisfactorily.
-(The requirement for appropriate separation of duties is included in a number of sections of the SPFM, notably those covering Expenditure and Payments and Income Receivable & Receipts .)
+(The requirement for appropriate separation of duties is included in a number of sections of the SPFM, notably those covering Expenditure and Payments and Income Receivable & Receipts.)
 This covers all staff involved in the financial process.
 The level of knowledge and training should be related to the part played by the individual in the financial process.
 Individual duties should be covered in desk instructions.
 All staff with responsibility for entering into contracts, raising purchase orders or issuing invoices etc. should have a knowledge of the rules relating to VAT and the ability to recover and or charge VAT.
-Note that this is separate from the authority required to make and authorise payments within SEAS or to purchase within EASEbuy.
-5.5 Do you have arrangements to ensure that all assets for which the area is responsible are properly managed and safeguarded?
+Note that this is separate from the authority required to make and authorise payments within SEAS or to purchase 5.5 Do you have arrangements to ensure that all assets for which the area is responsible are properly managed and safeguarded?
 Do you ensure that Finance (and Property where applicable) are informed of any changes to assets?
-Yes/ No GCRB does not own any assets and this is therefore not a risk.
+Yes/ No The only assets owned by GCRB are laptop computers used by GCRB staff.
+These assets are recorded within a register but are not capitalised within the financial statements.
+The register contains details of each laptop including information such as serial numbers.
 The assigned colleges are responsible for the management arrangements in respect of the assets they own.
-GCRB relies upon the internal controls, and procedures, of the assigned colleges in respect of the assets they own.
+GCRB relies upon the internal controls, and procedures, of the assigned colleges in respect of the assets they own. within EASEbuy.
 Only assets for which the area is responsible need to be considered here.
 This will include those assets on a locally maintained inventory of valuable and attractive items.
 The response should consider safeguards such as those against unauthorised use or disposal.
 (Guidance on Property Management and Fraud is available in the SPFM.)
 Capitalised expenditure (PPE and Intangibles) must meet the approved corporate thresholds and definitions, and be supported by Asset Addition forms.
 Any disposal of previously capitalised assets should be recorded correctly in SEAS and supported by Asset Disposal forms.
 Further guidance is available from your Finance Business Partner and via Saltire.